germal/OpenCVB/README.md

 **Sample Results**

-What follows is a preview of some algorithms’ output.
+The following images are a preview of some algorithms’ output.

-Top left image is the RGB and top right is depth.
+The top left image is the RGB and top right is depth.
 Algorithm results are in the bottom left and right or additional windows.

 ![](media/cd7e699a6192e4daf1d540a15e35005a.png)